 Choosing the right wine

 Another trick to making the best sangria is to choose the right wine!
 You want something drinkable but nothing too expensive since we’re mixing it with more booze and fruit.
 Also, since we’re adding sugar and orange liqueur to this recipe, you’ll want to choose something a little more dry and crisp.
 Lastly, try to choose a wine that has flavors that compliment the fruit in the recipe.
-I went with this wine which has a lot of strawberry and peach flavors!
+I went with a dry rosé with lots of strawberry and peach flavors!

 If you do like a very sweet cocktail, you can always choose a sweet wine.
 However, it’s always easy to add sugar to a recipe, so when in doubt, go with a drier wine and add more sugar or simple syrup to taste.